marouenbg/ACHR.cu/paper/paper.md

 # Summary

-The *in silico* modeling of biological organisms consists of the mathematical representation of key functions of a biological system and the study of its behavior in different conditions and environments as a tool for the support of wet-lab experiment or to generate hypotheses about the functioning of its subsystems.
-Among the many biological layers, metabolism is the most amenable to modeling because it is directly related to key biological functions and is the support for several drugs targets, in addition to the largely available public data resources that document several metabolites and their abundances.
-As a biotechnological application, the metabolic modeling of ethanol-producing bacteria allows finding key interventions (such as substrate optimization) that would enable increasing the yield in the bioreactor, thereby its efficiency [@o2015using].
+The *in silico* modeling of biological organisms consists of the mathematical representation of key functions of a biological system and the study of its behavior in different conditions and environments.
+It serves as a tool for the support of wet-lab experiments or to generate hypotheses about the functioning of the subsystems.
+Among the many biological products, metabolism is the most amenable to modeling because it is directly related to key biological functions and is the support for several drugs targets.
+Moreover, public data resources of several metabolites and their abundances have been developing rapidly in the recent years.
+As a biotechnological application, the metabolic modeling of ethanol-producing bacteria allows finding key interventions (such as substrate optimization) that would increase the yield in the bioreactor, thereby its efficiency [@mahadevan2005applications].

 Recently, high-throughput technologies allowed to generate a large amount of biological data that enabled more complex modeling of biological systems.
-As models grew in size, the tools used for their analysis have to be appropriately scaled to include the use of parallel software.
+As models expand in size, the tools used for their analysis have to be appropriately scaled to include the use of parallel software.

 A tool of choice for the analysis of metabolic models is the sampling of the space of their possible phenotypes.
-Instead of considering one specific biological function of interest, sampling is an unbiased tool for metabolic modeling.
-As models grow in size, sampling became expensive both in time and computational resources.
+Instead of considering one specific biological function of interest, sampling is an unbiased tool for metabolic modeling that explores all the space of possible metabolic phenotypes.
+For large models, sampling becomes expensive both in time and computational resources.
 To make sampling more accessible in the modeler´s toolbox, I present ACHR.cu which is a CUDA-based [@nickolls2008scalable] implementation of the sampling algorithm ACHR [@kaufman1998direction].

 # Results